-It seems obvious that meat should be the center of our pets’ diet, our dogs and cats are carnivores after all.
+It seems obvious that meat should be the center of our pets’ diet because dogs and cats thrive on a meat-based diet.
 Unfortunately, choosing the right pet food brand that has quality meat as its primary source isn’t always as easy as it sounds.
 This is because some companies are more interested in profit than our pets’ health and would often deceive consumers.

-There're tons of dog food brands out there, but you must consider the many variables and look through the marketing schemes.
-It's up to you to really judge what's right for you and your dog.
+There are many dog food brands out there, but you must consider all the variables and look through the marketing schemes of those companies before making a choice.
 Many commercial pet food manufacturers don’t make it easy to judge how much meat is actually in their products or the real quality of their ingredients.

 Companies don’t always tell you a lot about how everything is cooked or where all of their ingredients come from.
 Even the numbers on the label aren’t as helpful as they could be, making comparisons hard.
 The more detail you can get about these things, the better.

 Expect quality pet food to cost a lot more, but make sure you’re actually getting your money’s worth.
-And, remember that good companies don’t make it difficult to find things out.
-They’re proud of what they make, and they want you to know.
+And remember that good dog food companies don’t make it difficult to find things out.
+They’re proud of what they make, and they want you to know that.

-15 Ways to Make Sure Your Dog Gets Enough Meat (of good quality)
+15 Ways to Ensure Your Dog Gets Quality Meat

 1 Look for a biologically appropriate diet